pojntfx/irasync-backend/README.md

 # install dependencies with npm:
 npm install

-# serve with hot reload at localhost:8080
+# serve the API server at localhost:8080
 npm start

-# show the docs at localhost:8080
+# serve the docs at localhost:8080
-npm run docs:open
+npm run docs:serve

 # update the docs
 npm run docs:update